tigrankhojoyan/Github-rep-analyzer/README.md

 Spring Boot, Thymeleaf, Bootstrap, MongoDB(embedded), Spring boot web, Swagger2

 ### Installation
-You may have Java 11 and maven installed on your machine to run this app.
+You should have Java 11 and maven installed on your machine to run this app.

 Steps: